As fitness enthusiasts look for ways to seamlessly include supplements in their routines, one common question is: can you put creatine in coffee?

 What is Creatine?

-Before delving into the compatibility of creatine with coffee, it's essential to understand what creatine is and its role in the body.
+Before exploring creatine and coffee compatibility, it’s helpful to understand what creatine is and its role in the body.

 Can You Put Creatine in Coffee?